Sausage and Bean Soup with Pasta

 Instructions:

 In a large pot, brown the sausage.
 Remove from pot.
 If there is a lot of fat left in the pot, pour this out but do not wipe out pot.
-Add onion, carrot and olive oil and saute for 2-3 minutes until soft.
+Add onion, carrot and olive oil and saute for 5 minutes until soft.
 Add garlic and saute about a minute more.
-Add the tomatoes, 6 cups of the chicken broth, thyme, bay leaf, some salt and pepper, the drained beans and the sausage and cover the pot.
-Cook for an hour over low heat, at a gentle simmer.
+Add the tomatoes, 6 cups of the chicken broth, thyme, bay leaf, some salt and pepper, the drained beans (*this is the point to puree the soup if you want to) and the sausage and cover the pot.
+Cook for about 30 to 45 minutes over low heat, at a gentle simmer.

 Serve with grated cheese on top and an extra drizzle of olive oil.